Hurdling: Technique

 A modern hurdle will fall over if a runner hits it.
 There is no penalty for hitting a hurdle (provided this is not judged deliberate).
 The misconception is based on old rules before the hurdles were weighted.
-In the 1932 Olympics, Bob Tisdall famously won the Olympic gold medal in the 400-meter hurdles in World Record time, but was not credited with the record due to knocking over a hurdle.
+In the 1932 Olympics, Bob Tisdall famously won the Olympic gold medal in the 400m hurdles in World Record time, but was not credited with the record due to knocking over a hurdle.
 There can be a disqualification if a hurdler knocks a hurdle into an opponent's lane and it is judged to have interfered with the opponent's ability to run the race.
 There are now specifications for the tipping weight of a hurdle (the weights need to be adjusted to correspond with the height of the hurdle) so hitting a hurdle theoretically slows down the rhythm of the hurdler.
 However, pushing the hurdle with one's hands or running out of one's lane as a result of hitting the hurdle is cause for disqualification.
 While hitting hurdles is not generally considered desirable, a few sprint hurdlers have succeeded despite knocking over many hurdles.
 Contact with hurdles can decrease speed and also result in disruption of a hurdler's technique.
 Some coaches suggest if you lightly "kiss" the hurdle with the side of the leg closest to the hurdle, it can help with the runner's speed by keeping the runner closer to the ground.